NotWoods/maskable/README.md

 [@pika/web](https://github.com/pikapkg/web), no build step is needed to test the program.

-To generate the Service Worker, run `npm run build`.
+To generate the Service Worker, run `npm run sw`.

 ## Licensing